sethherr/docker-jruby/README.md

 ## Usage

+**NOTE: Make sure you grab and build the [docker-java](https://github.com/timelinelabs/docker-java) base image or change the base image to one that includes java!**

 Edit the Dockerfile to use the version of JRuby you need.

 Build the container, and tag it with the JRuby version.